webosose/website/content/en/docs/tutorials/web-apps/developing-built-in-web-apps.md

 ### Run the Web App

-To display the Home Launcher, drag the mouse cursor upward from the bottom of the screen (or swipe up from the bottom of the screen if you're using a touch display).
+To display the App Bar, drag the mouse cursor upward from the bottom of the screen (or swipe up from the bottom of the screen if you're using a touch display).

-{{< figure src="/images/docs/tutorials/web-apps/installed-built-in-web-app.jpg" alt="Built-in web app in Home Launcher" width="80%" height="80%" >}}
+{{< figure src="/images/docs/tutorials/web-apps/app-bar.jpg" alt="App Bar" width="80%" height="80%" >}}

 {{< note >}}
-On webOS OSE 1.x, press the Windows key on your keyboard to display the Home Launcher.
+- On webOS OSE 1.x, press the Windows key on your keyboard to display the Home Launcher.
+- From webOS OSE 2.19.0, the app icon is displayed on the Launchpad instead of the Home Launcher.
 {{< /note >}}

+To display the Launchpad, click the Launchpad icon.
+The Launchpad shows the list of installed apps.

+{{< figure src="/images/docs/tutorials/web-apps/installed-built-in-web-app.jpg" alt="Built-in web app in the Launchpad " width="80%" height="80%" >}}

 Click the app icon to run the app.
 The message, "Hello, Web Application!!", will be displayed as follows: